istresearch/dog-whistle/docs/usage.rst

 **Auto-Generated Template Settings**

 By analyzing only your valid lines, the dog whistle library dumps out a dictionary object that you will need to tweak and use later.
-At a bare minimum, it requires the following keys:
+At a bare minimum, it requires the following key:

 * **name** - the name of your overall project

+If you do not provide an ``options`` key, it is assumed you will be passing your ``DATADOG_API_KEY`` and ``DATADOG_APP_KEY`` via environment variables.

 * **options** - the options to be passed to configure the statsd or datadog setup